Top 12 Rehab Technician Skills to Put on Your Resume

 Improving your CPR certification as a Rehab Technician involves staying updated with the latest guidelines, practicing your skills, and seeking advanced certifications.
 Here’s a concise guide:

-Refresh Your Knowledge Regularly: The American Heart Association (AHA) and the Red Cross update CPR guidelines periodically.
-Review the latest CPR guidelines from the AHA.
+Refresh Your Knowledge Regularly: Review current recommendations from the American Heart Association and the American Red Cross; guidelines evolve.

 By following these steps and engaging in continuous learning and practice, you can enhance your CPR skills, making you a more effective and confident Rehab Technician.